Scheepjes Festival of Lights CAL: Week 1 & 2, Triangles Motifs

 • Browse my self-published patterns โ€“ I have several patterns on Etsy and Ravelry.
 My portfolio of designs is not extensive yet, but I am continuing to add new patterns.

 • Watch my Videos on YouTubeโ€“ Video tutorials for each part of this CAL will be available on my YouTube channel along with a (very) few other tutorials I have made.
 Watching the videos, subscribing to my channel, commenting on and liking the videos will all support my design work.
-I would like to reach 500 subscribers and 3,000 watch hours this year.

 • Affiliate links โ€“ Shopping through my links supports me at no additional cost to you as I get a small commission through my affiliates.
 Scheepjes Amazon Shop, Jimmy Beans WoolYarn Addicted and Co on Etsy (US shipping only)